IGalat/tapper/README.md

 "alt+f3": helper.controls.terminate})
 ```

+These are only added if you didn't add any Taps to `control_group`.

 ---

-Alternatively, call to `tapper.init()` gives you the access to commands but `Taps` won't be listened to:
+Alternatively, call to `tapper.init()` gives access to the commands but `Taps` won't be listened to:

 ```python
 from tapper import init, send, window